raspberrypilearning/brain-game/en/step_7.md

 --- /task ---

 --- task ---
-Test out your game again.
-You should see a tick whenever you get a question correct, and a cross whenever you get one wrong!
+Test your game again.
+You should see the tick whenever you answer a question correctly, and the cross whenever you answer incorrectly!

 ![Tick for correct, cross for wrong answer](images/brain-test-answer.png)

 --- /task ---

-Have you noticed that the code for `when I receive correct`{:class="blockevents"} and `when I receive wrong`{:class="blockevents"} is nearly identical?
-Let's create a custom block to make it easier for you to make changes to your code.
+Can you see that the code for `when I receive correct`{:class="blockevents"} and `when I receive wrong`{:class="blockevents"} is nearly identical?

+So you can change your code more easily, you are going to create a custom block.

 --- task ---

-On your 'Result' sprite, click `More Blocks`{:class="blockmoreblocks"}, and then 'Make a Block'.
-Create a new block called `animate`{:class="blockmoreblocks"}.
+Select the 'Result' sprite.
+Then click on `More Blocks`{:class="blockmoreblocks"}, and then on **Make a Block**.
+Create a new block and call it `animate`{:class="blockmoreblocks"}.

 ![Create a block called animate](images/brain-animate-function.png)

 --- /task ---

 --- task ---
-Move the code to show and hide the result sprite into your new animation block:
+Move the code to `show`{:class="blocklooks"} and `hide`{:class="blocklooks"} the 'Result' sprite into the `animate`{:class="blockmoreblocks"} block:

 ![Result sprite](images/result-sprite.png)